andrew/ultimate-awesome/README.md

 - [awesome-stack](https://github.com/thinc-org/awesome-stack) - List of awesome things to add to your stack curated with love by Thinc.
 - [awesome-cyber-range-list](https://github.com/thomas-mckanna/awesome-cyber-range-list) - A curated list of tools and technologies that support building Cyber Ranges.
 - [awesome-api-tools](https://github.com/Treblle/awesome-api-tools) - A curated list of awesome tools, bookmarks, tutorials, and other cool resources for the API ecosystem.
 The list is divided into categories, making it easy to find the resources you need.
+- [awesome-nvidia-physical-simulation](https://github.com/tsubasakong/awesome-nvidia-physical-simulation) - A curated list of resources for NVIDIA's physical-simulation stack — OpenUSD, Omniverse, Warp, PhysX, Newton, Isaac Sim, DSX, and more.
+Organized by architectural layer.
 - [awesome-gpts](https://github.com/umutbozdag/awesome-gpts) - A curated list of OpenAI GPTs. 🎉.
 - [awesome-id](https://github.com/vck/awesome-id) - Kumpulan link komunitas pemrograman yang ada di Indonesia.
 - [awesome-waline](https://github.com/walinejs/awesome-waline) - ⚡ Delightful waline resources.